libigl/libigl/README.md

 group prototypes a lot in MATLAB, and we have a useful [MATLAB to libigl+Eigen conversion table](matlab-to-eigen.html).

+We regularly test compiling our library on Mac OS X with clang, Linux with gcc and Windows with Visual Studio 2015 Community Edition.

 ## Tutorial

 As of version 1.0, libigl includes an introductory